 COVID-19 can cause mild to severe illness.
 In most cases the illness will be mild.
 However, some individuals are at greater risk of severe illness.
-As we learn more about COVID-19 as this outbreak progresses, one of the key things we have learned about this virus is that older adults and people who have serious underlying medical conditions, such as heart disease and diabetes, are at a higher risk of severe illness from COVID-19.
+As we learn more about COVID-19 as this outbreak progresses, one of the key things we have learned about this virus is that older adults and people who have serious underlying medical conditions, such as heart disease, diabetes, and/or chronic lung diseases, are at a higher risk of severe illness from COVID-19.

 Adults aged 65 and older should take extra precautions.
 If you are older or have a serious underlying medical condition, please:

 - Avoid close contact (at least 6 feet) with people who are sick.